y8ahmed/digital-designers1012/README.md

 * In easy mode, the CPU will make inferences on the player's last move, and will counter with a move in the player's favour.

 * In hard mode, the CPU will make inferences on the player's last move, and will counter with a move in opposition of the player's favour.

+*  If the player chooses Player Vs Player, they will also be presented with two different game modes.
+They will choose between normal Player vs Player, or choose a special game mode called, "We Feeling Lucky"

+* The normal Player vs Player game mode, will continue like any, where each Player gets to choose between rock, paper or sciccors.
+For the special game mode, "We Feeling Lucky", each player will be given a random choice between rock, paper, or sciccors, making it a randomly generated player vs player game mode.

 * After the user makes their choice, the game starts.